 • If you will be testing using your vehicle, you must also provide a copy of the current vehicle registration and proof of insurance for that vehicle.
-Additionally, your vehicle must be completely unloaded.
-If truck is loaded when you arrive for the test, you will not be tested.

 • Class A Vehicle requirements are any combination of vehicles with a combined GVWR of both vehicles that is greater than 26,001lbs and 10,000lbs of that must belong to the towed unit (trailer, etc.) This is the weight rating for the vehicles, not how much they weigh.